OpenSource Blogging with Jekyll GitHub VSCode Part2

 one of the following GitHub repositories.

-Let’s look at how this works with the Remote Theme.
+Let’s look at how this works with the Remote Theme (1st from the list above)

 Try executing the following cmdlets from a VSCode Terminal: